pierrebaudot/infotopopy/docs/basic_methods.rst

 `Kraskov and Grassberger <https://www.researchgate.net/publication/1773919_MIC_Mutual_Information_Based_Hierarchical_Clustering>`_).
 It indeed appears as a topological invariant in a precise setting  cohomological setting and generalises to the multivariate case to k information volumes
 :math:`V_k =H_k(X,Y)-I_k(X;Y)`  `PDF <https://www.mdpi.com/1099-4300/21/9/881>`_ .  :math:`V_k` are non-neagtive and symmetric functions.
 For Machine Learning,
-this shall be understood as an informational version of Jaccard metric or other union minus intersection metrics.
+this shall be understood as an informational version of Jaccard metric, intersection over union (iou) or other union minus intersection metrics.
 We can compute their simplicial structure using the commands:

 .. code:: python3